retrixe/WPUStudent/README.md

 # WPUStudent

-A useful app for MIT-WPU students with various tools e.g. attendance tracking.
+A useful app for MIT-WPU students with various tools like attendance tracking.

 [![Discord server for WPUStudent and other projects](https://dcbadge.vercel.app/api/server/MFSJa9TpPS)](https://discord.gg/MFSJa9TpPS)